soujava/vagas-java/README.md

 ### Registering a vacancy

-Create a ** question ** without link: https://github.com/soujava/vagas-java/issues/new
+Create a **issue** without link: https://github.com/soujava/vagas-java/issues/new

 An issue has a specific template, you just edit it as you wish.
 In the title of the question, put the name of the city in brackets, ask the name of the company (if it exists), example: